Dashboard Confessional: Lonely Hearts & Lovers Valentine's Day Streams (2021–2022)

 Following Carrabba's recovery from a major motorcycle accident in 2020, Dashboard Confessional released a pre-recorded stream show titled Lonely Hearts & Lovers on February 14, 2021.
 They played a 19-song set, shot in Riverside Revival Church in Nashville, Tennessee, in 4K ultra HD.
 In February 2022, another Valentine's stream was announced.
 This show was shot in gardens in Southern California, and they played 12 songs.

 All The Truth That I Can Tell (2022–present)

 In February 2022 Dashboard Confessional released their ninth studio album, All The Truth That I Can Tell.
 Dashboard Confessional and Jimmy Eat World began their 'Surviving the Truth Tour' on February 27, 2022.
 In early April 2022, Dashboard Confessional announced the Hello Gone Days co-headlining tour with Andrew McMahon In The Wilderness, to kick off on July 31 and last through September 7.
 Opening acts included Cartel, The Juliana Theory, and Armor for Sleep.
 Former member John Lefler filled in for Armon Jay for the Dallas show of the tour.

+Dashboard Confessional toured the United States with the Counting Crows on the Banshee Season Tour in the summer of 2023.